centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ns3.hexonet.net -> 193.227.117.124
 ```

-These are also alternatively known as ns1/ns2/ns3.ispapi.net.

 #### Nameserver Settings

 In WHMCS' Client Area, please navigate to the domain name under which you want to have you nameservers registered and managed.
-e.g. if you want to have the nameservers "ns1.anthony.com", "ns2.anthony.com" and "ns3.anthony.com", then navigate to the detailed overview of the domain "mydomain.com" and then to `Private Nameservers`.
+e.g. if you want to have the nameservers "ns1.anthony.com", "ns2.anthony.com" and "ns3.anthony.com", then navigate to the detailed overview of the domain "myorganization.com" and then to `Private Nameservers`.

 ![Register Private Nameservers]({{ 'assets/images/whmcs/ispapi-registrar/ns_branded_0.png' | relative_url }})